Therapy for Teens

 I listen closely, to what is said and what is hard to say, so we can follow the threads of worry, sadness, or numbness back to their roots.
 Symptoms are not just problems to remove; they often hold information about needs, longings, and conflicts that haven't yet had language.

 In sessions, I invite teens to notice how feelings, thoughts, and relationships show up in the room, at school, and online.
 We move at a thoughtful pace.
-Rather than offering quick fixes, we develop a durable understanding that helps with anxiety, mood, self-esteem, and navigating family and peer dynamics.
-Parents and caregivers are partners in the process, and we will discuss how and when to bring you in to support your teen while protecting appropriate confidentiality.
+My approach to therapy for teens is not symptom management; it is developing a durable understanding of what drives these patterns, so that anxiety, mood, self-esteem, and family dynamics all begin to shift from within.
+Parents and caregivers are partners in this process, and we discuss together how and when to involve you while protecting your teen's confidentiality.

 My Specialties